RoyTakanen/proxymoxy/README.md

 # Proxymoxy
-A proxy made with PHP by [kaikkitietokoneista.net](https://kaikkitietokoneista.net).
+A dead simple CORS unblock proxy made with PHP.

+## In a nutshell

+This program takes url and makes a request to the url.
+It send the URL response back with `Access-Control-Allow-Origin: *` header.

 ## Installation

 Just copy index.php to your webserver root folder.
 Keep it simple.

-## To do

-1. Translate comments into English.
-2. The whole code should be checked for vulnerabilities.

-## Settings

-This software has small settings.
-You can disable hosts.
-Just edit array in line 42.